Higher-Order Network Interactions through Phase Reduction for Oscillators with Phase-Dependent Amplitude

 Based on this formula, one can see that the sign of the pairwise correction terms is determined by comparing the degree of node~$k$ with the average degrees of all neighbors~$l$ of~$k$.

-Next, consider the second summand in~$\bar g$ that describes a pairwise interaction between node~$k$ and node~$i$ that is in the neighborhood of a the neighbor~$l$ of~$k$.
+Second, consider the second term in~$\bar g$ that describes a pairwise interaction between node~$k$ and node~$i$ that is in the neighborhood of a the neighbor~$l$ of~$k$.
 While this yields a pairwise interaction from node~$i$ to node~$k$, there may not necessarily be and edge $(i,k)\in E(\Gamma)$ from~$i$ to~$k$ in the graph~$\Gamma$ that describes the original network of coupled nonlinear oscillators.
 If $(i,k)\in E(\Gamma)$ then this second-order term describes a second-order correction to the first-order interaction.
 If $(i,k)\not\in E(\Gamma)$ then this interaction can be considered as a \emph{virtual edge}, which is present in a weighted graph $\Gamma^{(2)}_\mathrm{b2}$ defined by the adjacency matrix $C = (c_{ki})_{k,i=1,\dots,N}$ with coefficients $c_{ki} := \sum_l a_{kl}a_{li}$ but not in~$\Gamma$.
 As one can see from the definition of the entries~$c_{ki}$ of the adjacency matrix of~$\Gamma^{(2)}_\mathrm{b2}$, this interaction is weighted by the number of paths connecting~$k$ to~$i$ in the graph~$\Gamma$.